Dor-sketch/Anki-SmartReviewPad/README.md

-# SmartReviewPad - An Anki Add-on for Effective Reviewing 📚
+# SmartReviewPad - An Enhanced Anki Add-on for Effective Reviewing 📚

 ## Introduction 🌟

 SmartReviewPad is an Anki add-on that helps you review your cards more effectively.
-It's based on the proven methodologies of [SuperMemo](https://www.supermemo.com/en/archives1990-2015/english/ol/sm2) and [Anki Simulator](https://pheartheceal.github.io/anki-optimizer/).
-Use it in conjunction with [Anki Simulator](https://pheartheceal.github.io/anki-optimizer/) to optimize your Anki settings.
+Now with added features like automatic answer checking and sound effects to improve your learning experience!

 ## Features 🛠️

-- **Interactive Front Side**: Interact directly with the front side of your cards.
-This feature supports answering questions, filling in the blanks, and more.
-It's especially useful for language learning. 🌍
+- **Interactive Front Side**: Now enhanced with automatic answer checking.
+Enter your answer on the front side of the card, and SmartReviewPad will automatically verify it against the back side. 🌍

-- **Automatic Back Side**: The back side of your cards is auto-generated based on your input on the front side, speeding up the card creation process. 🔄
+- **Automatic Back Side**: The back side of your cards is auto-generated based on your input on the front side. 🔄

-- **Automatic Review**: Review your cards directly in the editor, thereby making your reviewing sessions more effective. 🚀
+- **Automatic Review**: Review your cards directly in the editor. 🚀

+- **Sound Effects**: Celebrate your correct answers with happy asynchronous sound effects.
+Compatible with Mac Sounds. 🔊

+## New Updates 🆕

+- **New Hook**: We've migrated to a new hook for better event handling.

+- **New Classes**: Introduced new classes for cleaner code and easier future enhancements.

+- **New Logger**: Implemented a dedicated logger for better debugging and event tracking.

 ## Installation 📥